ekohe/llm_conductor/lib/llm_conductor/MIGRATION_GUIDE.md

-# Migration Guide: From LanguageModel Workers to RailsLlmClient
+# Migration Guide: From LanguageModel Workers to LlmConductor

-This guide will help you migrate your existing `app/workers/language_model` code to use the new `RailsLlmClient` gem.
+This guide will help you migrate your existing `app/workers/language_model` code to use the new `LlmConductor` gem.

 ## Overview of Changes